Material Insights

 which plastics are recyclable

-Plastic recycling is essential to sustainable living, but not all plastic materials can be recycled.
+With over 300 millions tons of plastic produced annually, understanding which plastics are recyclable and how to reduce plastic waste is essential for a sustainable future.
 In this blog post, we will explore the different types of plastics, how to recognize them, and the challenges associated with recycling.

 In our previous blog post, we introduced you to our recycling journey and the mini-series we created for you on our YouTube channel.
 If you missed it, we recommend you check it out first before continuing on with this blog.